 CLASS AND COLLECTIVE ACTIONS

-The attorneys at Kabat Chapman & Ozmer LLP have substantial experience and unparalleled success in handling class and collective action litigation.
-Over the past few years alone, our attorneys have successfully handled over 50 federal and state class and collective actions, including numerous wage and hour actions, obtaining exceptional outcomes in those cases.
-The firm’s attorneys also have significant expertise litigating numerous other types of class actions, including those involving claims for environmental nuisance, fraud, unjust enrichment, antitrust and claims under various federal and state statutes such as the Truth in Lending Act, Fair Credit Reporting Act, Telephone Consumer Protection Act, Americans with Disabilities Act, Family and Medical Leave Act, Georgia Debt Adjustment Act, Florida Consumer Collections Practices Act and Real Estate Settlement Procedures Act.
+KCO has substantial experience and unparalleled success handling class and collective action litigation.
+Over the past few years alone, our attorneys have successfully handled more than 100 federal and state class and collective actions, obtaining exceptional outcomes in those cases.
+These cases have ranged from nationwide wage and hour class and collective actions to environmental nuisance, banking overdraft fee, fraud, unjust enrichment, and antitrust cases.
+We have also successfully defended dozens of class actions asserting claims under various federal and state statutes such as the Telephone Consumer Protection Act, Biometric Information Privacy Act, Truth in Lending Act, Fair Credit Reporting Act, Americans with Disabilities Act, Family and Medical Leave Act, Georgia Debt Adjustment Act, California Invasion of Privacy Act, Florida Consumer Collections Practices Act, and Real Estate Settlement Procedures Act.

 Representative Class/Collective Action Matters